-Terminal 5 Ecology State Cleanup Sites - In the past, as part of the Terminal 5 Southwest Harbor redevelopment, the Port completed remediation at four sites under Consent Decrees with Ecology.
+Terminal 5 Ecology State Cleanup Sites - In the past, as part of the Terminal 5 Southwest Harbor redevelopment, the Port completed remediation at four sites under consent decrees with Ecology.
 Current obligations related to those cleanups include on-going cap inspection and maintenance of the cap areas.
-As part of the T-5 redevelopment, the Port purchased the old West Seattle Landfill and installed an environmental cap and a methane collection system.
+As part of the T-5 Southwest Harbor redevelopment, the Port purchased the old West Seattle Landfill and installed an environmental cap and a methane collection system.
 These systems require long-term operation and maintenance, inspection, and reporting, which are continuing.
 The Port is currently evaluating the potential of converting the active methane collection system to a passive system.

 Terminal 5 Pacific Sound Resources (PSR) Superfund Site - This site was cleaned up under an order with EPA as part of the Terminal 5 Southwest Harbor redevelopment project.
 Ongoing obligations include continuing to perform required cap inspection and cap maintenance, product recovery activities, and monitoring EPA activities related to the groundwater and the off-shore sediments.
+The Port plans to complete significant cap maintenance activities consisting of major pavement repairs and reapplication of pavement seal coat in the summer of 2020.

 Lockheed West - As part of the South West Harbor Redevelopment Project, the Port purchased aquatic and upland property on the north end of the current Terminal 5 from Lockheed Martin.
-The upland portion of the property is part of the Terminal 5 Ecology State Cleanup Sites described above.
+The upland portion of the property is part of the Terminal 5 Ecology State Cleanup Site described above.
 The adjacent submerged portion is a Superfund cleanup site known as the Lockheed West Seattle Site, and includes submerged land owned by both the Port and the state Department of Natural Resources.
 Under its purchase and sale agreement with the Port, Lockheed is obligated to investigate and cleanup the sediment within the site.
 On August 28, 2013, EPA issued the record of decision for the site.
 Lockheed Martin is the sole PRP responsible to perform the cleanup work.
-Cleanup fieldwork started in October.
+Cleanup fieldwork started in October 2018.
 The Port is coordinating cleanup activities, reviewing sediment cleanup documents by Lockheed Martin, and providing comments to EPA.
+This fall, the cleanup entered its second year of construction activities.